-- The course is organized into sixteen weeks. - Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from noon Monday to noon of the following Monday.
+- The course is organized into sixteen weeks. - Each week has its own module on the Course Content page in our Blackboard course.

-Assignment Deadlines: The weekly assignment deadline is Monday at noon with the following exceptions, which are due Thursday at noon in the weeks they are assigned:
+Assignment Deadlines: The weekly assignment deadline is Monday or Tuesday at the beginning of class with the following exceptions, which are due at the end of class on the day they are assigned: